fullstack-hy2020/fullstack-hy2020.github.io/src/content/8/en/part8c.md

 }
 ```

-If a logged-in user cannot be found from the context, an *GraphQLError* with a proper message is thrown.
-Creating new persons is now done with *async/await* syntax, because if the operation is successful, the created person is added to the friends list of the user.
+If a logged-in user cannot be found from the context, an <code>GraphQLError</code> with a proper message is thrown.
+Creating new persons is now done with <code>async/await</code> syntax, because if the operation is successful, the created person is added to the friends list of the user.

 Let’s also add the ability to add a person to your own friends list.
 The mutation schema is as follows: